Lumavate-Team/documentation/docs/6-CLI.rst

 Using your own configuration:

  #.
 Log into the command center you want to modify with the CLI
  #.
-Go to the CLI tab located in the side menue bar
+Go to the CLI tab located in the side menu bar
  #.
-Take note of the app, audience, token, client-id, and client-secret information from the Configure an Environment field
+Take note of the app, audience, token, client-id, and client-secret information from the Configure An Environment field
  #.
 In your Bash window, run:

     .. code-block:: bash